Uninett/nav/doc/reference/vagrant.rst

 scripts with a state if the provisioning has been run before.

-You want to skip certain steps as ``make install`` or other things to make provisioning run faster any other ``vagrant up`` after the first initialized boot up.
+You want to skip certain steps as ``make install`` or other things to make provisioning run faster for the next times you have to boot up the VM by ``vagrant up``

 Base vagrant box image
 ----------------------